hyunable/effect-of-augmentation/README.md

-# effect-of-augmentation
+# effect-of-augmentation for coreml updatable

-Exploring the importance and effectiveness of data augmentation
+## Requirement
+- make `doodle_dataset` folder in this directory